JarronF/TaskZ/README.md

 *	Code-First database migrations and the fluent API to create and configure the database and tables directly from code
 *	ASP.NET identity to manage logins and access
 *	Dependency Injection for Repositories and DbContext
+*	Unit Test project for testing via xUnit and MOQ

 ### Task Board:
 * Display list of tasks